spirodonfl/look_zoom-grid_connect/README.md

 - Carousel - Properly lay out mobile and full
 - Update CSS to be mobile first across the board (use media queries)
 - Implement css-media-vars where required
+- Drop down on main menu, what does it look like?
+- Are there click or hover effects on the buttons or links?